lewisforbes/Transcript-Evaluator/readme.md

-## Python requirements
-As per [this issue comment](https://github.com/numpy/numpy/issues/24318#issuecomment-1662834406), this program requires Python 3.9-3.11 to run.
-It is tested on [3.11.4](https://www.python.org/downloads/release/python-3114/).

 ## Overview
 This program automates the accuracy testing of transcripts, given a human-written correct transcript.
 It uses [Word Error Rate](https://en.wikipedia.org/wiki/Word_error_rate) as default as this was found to be a good predictor of human accuracy ratings for the same task.
 The [`--metric`](#command-structure) flag can be used to change this.